isb-cgc/readthedocs/docs/source/index.rst

 ISB-CGC
 *****************************

-Welcome to the ISB-CGC Documentation on Read the Docs!
+*Democratizing access to cancer data in the cloud*

-Contained within the documentation are descriptions of ISB-CGC features along with guides and tips for exploring data sets hosted on the Google Cloud Platform.
+Contained within this documentation are descriptions of ISB-CGC features along with guides and tips for exploring data sets hosted on the Google Cloud Platform.

 .. image:: overview_image.png
    :align: left